Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data

 \section{Datasets and Experiments}

 We carried out a number of experiments to validate the hypothesis that equivariant Unet models are sample efficient, parameter efficient and robust to poses unseen during training.
-In all experiments, we used categorical cross entropy as loss function, with an Adam optimizer, a learning rate of $5\text{e-}3$ and early stopping on the validation loss with a patience of 25 epochs.
+In all experiments, we used categorical cross entropy as loss function, with an Adam optimizer, a learning rate of $5\text{e-}3$ and early stopping on the validation loss with a patience of 25 epochs for the brain tumor segmentation task and 150 epochs for the healthy-appearing brain structure segmentation.
 Networks were trained on 128x128x128 voxel patches and prediction of the test volumes was performed using patch-wise prediction with overlapping patches and Gaussian weighting \citep{isensee_nnu-net_2021}.
 In all cases, we used the Dice similarity metric to compare the segmentation output of the network to the reference standard.